Strategies for Span Labeling with Large Language Models: Acknowledgments

 \section{Acknowledgments}

-This work was funded by the European Union (ERC, NG-NLG, 101039303) and the National Recovery Plan funded project MPO 60273/24/21300/21000 CEDMO 2.0 NPO.
+This work was funded by the European Union (ERC, NG-NLG, 101039303), the Charles University Research Centre program No. 24/SSH/009, and the National Recovery Plan funded project MPO 60273/24/21300/21000 CEDMO 2.0 NPO.
 It used resources of the LINDAT/CLARIAH-CZ Research Infrastructure (Czech Ministry of Education, Youth, and Sports project No. LM2023062).

 \crefalias{section}{appendix} \crefalias{subsection}{appendix}